MacBeeVR/Top-Down-Shooter/README.md

 # First-Top-Down-Shooter
-The first game I have completed.
-A Simple Top-Down Shooter with awful models, power-ups, and increasing difficulty the longer you survive!
+My first playable game complete with bad models/gun effects, one map, power ups, and increasing difficulty the longer you survive!